christophzengerle/AiGen_CAD/README.md

 ```

 in the root directory starts all 3 container for InstantMesh, DeepCAD and the GradioUI.
-The access point scripts of InstantMesh and DeepCAD will be executed automatically.
+The accesspoint scripts of InstantMesh and DeepCAD will be executed automatically.
 To access the Container bash run "docker exec -it {container_name} bash".

 The Containernames are: